Livelihood Manager (LM)

 - Work independently and with other agencies to build local community acceptance of the Project

-- Represent the Project at livelihoods sector and other related working groups and other stakeholder or coordination meetings, as needed, and maintain a positive, continuous and visible presence for the Project and KOICA
+- Represent the Project at the livelihoods sector and other related working groups and other stakeholder or coordination meetings, as needed, and maintain a positive, continuous and visible presence for the Project and KOICA

 - Facilitate donor visits to project sites as appropriate